Skip to main content

 try:

-result = deep_code_review(code, context)
+result = await deep_code_review(code, context)

 logger.info("Code review completed", extra={